 Team doddl’s mental wellbeing tick list

-This Mental Health Awareness Week we’ve asked some of Team doddl to give a little insight in to what works to help them look after their own mental wellbeing.
+10 October is World Mental Health Day.
+But of course, mental wellbeing is of vital importance every single day.
+We’ve asked Team doddl to give a little insight in to what works to help them look after their own mental wellbeing.

 Running a business and being the primary carer for 3 kids is stressful.
 I always feel the pressure because I’m against the clock.
 I often feel overwhelmed about the amount of work I have to get through each day.